pelegd/casefiles/README.md

 # casefiles
-dot files synced with stow
+Backup your dot-files using stow